-Tickets are limited to 35.
+TICKETS WILL NOT BE SOLD ON THE DOOR.
 We recommend booking as soon as possible due to the limited number of tickets available.
 Please book your tickets here.

 Burren College of Art is pleased to host Steven Stapleton | Sleep Concert.
 Steven will perform live for an 8-hour concert that will run throughout the night, manipulating and re-animating his own Nurse With Wound recordings in an avant-DJ somniloquy to shape and colour your dreams.
 Audience members are requested to sleep over for the duration of the concert.
 Inflatable beds, and breakfast the following morning, will be provided.
 Attendees should bring their own blankets or sleeping bag.